 For a country that only recently opened up to independent travellers, Myanmar has some of the best backpacker’s hostels that I’ve stayed in.
 Even the dorms are great – free yummy breakfast, professional service, good facilities, safe, and my favourite – curtained dorm beds for much-needed privacy.
 Here are the hostels I stayed in Myanmar that I highly recommend:

 - Yangon: Backpacker Bed&Breakfast, I was really impressed by the central location and high-quality dorms here.

 - Bagan: Bagan Central Hotel, the garden area is really chilled out and they offer e-bike rentals and bus bookings.

 - Inle Lake: Ostelle Bello Nyaung Shwe, it’s a bit of a party hostel so expect lots of fun here.

 - Hsi Paw: Mr Charles Guest House, one of the most popular guesthouse here with a good tour desk for hiking trips.

 - Mandalay: Four Rivers B&B Mandalay, breakfast is served on the rooftop where you can overlook the city.

 Enjoy Myanmar, and make sure you have a delicious Mohinga with a side of crunchy tomato salad for me!

-READ A RANDOM STORY FROM MYANMAR:
+NOW, READ A RANDOM ANECDOTE FROM YANGON: